RankByGene: Gene-Guided Histopathology Representation Learning Through Cross-Modal Ranking Consistency: Methods

 To further accelerate the alignment, we propose a modified ranking loss that pushes image features further apart if possible.
-In our new ranking loss, we forcing similarity among images to be bigger than similarity among corresponding genes; it pushes image features apart while preserving the ranking.
+In our new ranking loss, we force the image-side similarity gap to be larger than the gene-side gap; this pushes image features apart while preserving the ranking, preventing the image features from collapsing to a uniform space while still respecting the gene-defined ordering.
 Formally, we require the difference $S^I_{p,q} - S^I_{p,r}$ to be bigger than $S^G_{p,q} - S^G_{p,r}$.
 We define

 and intend to enforce $\ell(p,q,r)$ to be non-positive for all triplets $(p,q,r)$. \Cref{fig:ranking} illustrates different cases.
 In practice, we rewrite the function with the sign function

 This way, even if $S^G_{p,q} < S^G_{p,r}$, requiring $\ell(\cdot)$ to be non-positive will still enforce the relative ranking consistency between image and gene features of the three spots.